-- Individuals shall not be stopped, questioned, or arrested for using a gender-segregated or single-sex restroom (including in bus stations, shelters, privately owned restaurants, businesses, and accommodations) based to any extent or degree on their actual or perceived Gender Identity, Sexual Orientation, or Gender Expression.
+- 14. Individuals shall not be stopped, questioned, or arrested for using a gender-segregated or singlesex restroom (including in bus stations, shelters, privately owned restaurants, businesses, and accommodations) based to any extent or degree on their actual or perceived Gender Identity, Sexual Orientation, or Gender Expression.
 Under Maryland law, refusing access to public accommodations, like bathrooms, constitutes discrimination. - NOTE: There is nothing inherently suspicious or criminal about a person using a restroom, including a restroom that does not match what a BPD member or another person believes to be the person's Gender Expression.
-If a member perceives that a person is using a gender-segregated or single-sex restroom that is not consistent with the person's Gender Expression, the member is prohibited from considering that factor, to any extent or degree, in deciding to take law enforcement action against the person based on personal knowledge or reliable and trustworthy information that establishes reasonable suspicion or probable cause that the person is or has engaged in criminal activity. - 2.
+If a member perceives that a person is using a gender-segregated or single-sex restroom that is not consistent with the person's Gender Expression, the member is prohibited from considering that factor, to any extent or degree, in deciding to take law enforcement action against the person.
+A member may, however, take law enforcement action against the personal knowledge or reliable and trustworthy information that establishes reasonable suspicion or probable cause that the person is or has engaged in criminal activity. - 15.
 While in BPD custody, Transgender, Intersex, and Gender Non-Conforming individuals shall be allowed to use the restroom in accordance with their Gender Identity.
 If, however, an individual has safety concerns with using the restroom, that individual may use the restroom they feel will be safest for them.